-- Headbands: This is one of our family’s ultimate favorites.
+- Hedbanz: This is one of our family’s ultimate favorites.
 If you give hints to the little kids, even they will enjoy trying to guess the item attached to their heads.

 - Charades: This version is geared toward families.
 Act out each thing while trying not to crack up.
 This is sure to be one of your favorite family game night activities.

 - Would you Rather: Enjoy over 365 different questions for hours and hours of family fun.
 The whole family will enjoy choosing between 2 scenarios…which would you rather do?

 Family Game Night Ideas for Younger Kids

 - Chutes & Ladders: You can’t go wrong with this classic.
-The rules are simple and the game play is fairly quick.
+The rules are simple and the gameplay is fairly quick.
+Ages 3 & up.

-- Mustache Smash.
+- Moustache Smash.
 This twist on the classic matching game assigns everyone a wand with a mustache, and you have to pick up facial hair that matches either the shape or the color of the one on your wand.
 Just be careful nobody’s hands get smashed in the process, especially when the free for all “mustache smash” card is played.
 This one says ages 6 & up, but we think even younger would be able to play and enjoy.

-- Hoot Owl Hoot is a game that requires no reading, encourages teamwork, and has the bonus feature of everyone being s winner of the task is completed successfully.
+- Hoot Owl Hoot is a game that requires no reading, encourages teamwork, and has the bonus feature of everyone being s winner if the task is completed successfully.
+Ages 4 & up.

 Game Night Ideas for Elementary School Kids

 - Operation: Every generation loves the magic of the classic Operation game.
-Even kids who have mastered the reading, writing, and arithmetic can always work on improving motor skills.
+Even kids who have mastered reading, writing, and arithmetic can always work on improving their motor skills.
 There are small pieces, so skip this one if there are toddlers involved.